-In order to vote in a NC election, after finishing a sentence and parole, one should follow these instructions:
+Even if you were already registered to vote before a felony conviction, you must register to vote again after completing the sentence.
+In order to vote in a N.C. election after finishing a sentence and parole, follow these instructions:

-Even if one has already registered to vote before a felony conviction, he must register to vote again after completing the sentence.
-First, obtain a registration form by writing or calling the County Board of Elections office.
-When completing that form, use the address of the residence where you are living.
-Second, mail the form into the County Board of Elections.
+- 1. Obtain a registration form by writing or calling the County Board of Elections office.
+When completing that form, use the address of the residence where you are living. - 2.
+Mail the form into the County Board of Elections.
 The Office must receive the form at least 25 days before the election.

-If one is going to complete the sentence before the election, he may vote at the proper voting location or use an Absentee ballot.
+If you are going to complete the sentence before the election, you may vote at the proper voting location or use an Absentee ballot.
 Follow the previous instructions regarding the use of an Absentee ballot or contact the local County Board of Elections for additional instructions.